-Unknown data for certain Elective State Officers Retirement Plan members Data for members receiving benefits: There were no members reported with missing or invalid birth dates, genders or benefits.
+Unknown data for certain members - (Concluded) Elective State Officers Retirement Plan Data for members receiving benefits: There were no members reported with missing or invalid birth dates, genders or benefits.
 All retired members were reported with a life annuity option.
-Members were assumed to have a spouse who is eligible for the automatic survivor benefits.
-Valuation assumptions were used if the survivor gender (5 members) or date of birth (5 members) were missing or invalid.
-Changes in actuarial assumptions The Single Discount Rate changed from 3.62% to 3.13%.
+Members were assumed to have a spouse that is eligible for the automatic survivor benefits.
+Valuation assumptions were used if the survivor gender (4 members) or date of birth (4 members) were missing or invalid.
+Changes in actuarial assumptions The investment return was changed from 6.75% to 7.00%.
+The Single Discount Rate changed from 3.69% to 3.86%.